microsoft/DaVinci/README.md

 This toolkit is built on [ncnn](https://github.com/Tencent/ncnn).
 Some of the models are trained with [BasicSR](https://github.com/XPixelGroup/BasicSR).
 We sincerely thank all the authors of these projects.

 ## Contact
-If you have any questions, please feel free to send an email to davinci@microsoft.com.
+If you have any questions, please feel free to raise an issue or send an email to davinci@microsoft.com.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a